 How can this be achieved?
 The insured can now declare, carry out and follow up his file.
 A way for the Claims Manager to have standardized, easy and quality processes!

 If the insured can now take charge of his claim and compile his complete and standardised file, the Manager will save time: no more indecent reminders to complete the file.
 The optimization of charges and missions is a very important element to take into consideration.
 And yes, because if the Manager saves 2 hours a day, that's 10 hours a week and 544 hours a year saved.
 This is a significant amount of time that he can devote to other tasks, become versatile and focus on actions with higher added value, and be more serene.
 Teams must therefore be taught to reinvent themselves and adapt to changes in the sector.
 Insurers/brokers need to be much more agile.
 Even if implementing this type of solution wrongly seems complex, time-consuming and expensive, it is both a real investment for the future and a rejuvenated image.

 In the insurance sector, the objective is to truly put the customer at the heart of its strategy and its new offers.
 By implementing process automation, the insurer is guaranteed to save time.
 But the most fundamental element is to process files as quickly as possible.
 And faster processing means satisfied and loyal customers.
 In addition, the policyholder feels invested and empowered!

 Digitalisation has highlighted the weaknesses of the insurance sector, which is still too little affected by this phenomenon.
 But the sector is progressing.
-We are facing much more profound changes that are shaking up the insurance model.
+We are facing much deeper changes that are shaking up the insurance model.
 So you who are reading this article, if you have not taken the plunge, it is time to take action!
-WeProov is here to automate the reporting and management of your claims and save you money.
+WeProov is here to automate the reporting and management of your claims and make you save money.